 Selina Keranin, Finnish volunteer in China The Hainan Foreign Languages College is a well-reputed Higher Education Institution providing foreign language education to around 3500 students from Hainan and Mainland China.
 The College also runs a kindergarten for about 50 children of the college staff and the surrounding community.
 My project is a little different than I thought it would be, because the college is not able to offer us any lessons.
-We (Sylwia and I) have therefore started an Englishspeaking conversation club, which gets together in the mornings.
-So far we haven't been able to attract very many students, though, I guess we'll have to think of more appealing topics.
-The Kindergarten where Selina also worked
+We (Sylwia and I) have therefore started an English-speaking conversation club, which gets together we'll have to think of more appealing topics.